pgcharetteUdeS/mrr_absorption_sensor/README.md

 mrr_absorption_sensor package

 ## Purpose:
-Calculate the maximum achievable sensitivities over a range of waveguide bending radii for micro-ring resonator, spiral, and linear waveguide absorption sensors, as a function of waveguide core geometry.
+Calculate the maximum achievable sensitivities over a range of curvature radii for micro-ring resonator, spiral, and linear waveguide absorption sensors, as a function of waveguide core geometry.
 The package was written to analyse and plot the results described in: